 A general, college-wide public lecture is not necessarily required of visitors selected under the D.L.T.
 Smith Visitorship or the Rausch Visiting Professorship programs.

-Please note: We are not accepting applications for M.M.
-Kaye, Rutherford or O’Donoghue lectures for the 2017-18 academic year.
+Please note: We are not accepting applications for the O’Donoghue lecture for the 2018-2019 academic year.

 This lecture series was established in 1981 in honour of the late Dr. O'Donoghue, former Deputy Minister of Agriculture, Government of Alberta.
 It supports lectures at the University of Alberta and the WCVM by outstanding veterinarians or scientists in related fields.